cgoettel/bible/README.md

 However, if the footnote is a fragment sentence, do not capitalize the first word (unless a proper noun) and do not conclude with a period.

 > in reference to her beauty; easy on the eyes (Ps&nbsp;45:13)

+Additionally, if the footnote merely explains, do not capitalize:

+> He* said
+> *the Lord

 In cases where a fragment sentence is followed by a complete sentence, reword so that only complete sentences are given.
 A notable exception to this rule is illustrated in the footnote to Ps&nbsp;1:3: